cicci8ino/nono-swift/README.md

 [![CI](https://github.com/cicci8ino/nono-swift/actions/workflows/ci.yml/badge.svg)](https://github.com/cicci8ino/nono-swift/actions/workflows/ci.yml)
 [![Release](https://github.com/cicci8ino/nono-swift/actions/workflows/release.yml/badge.svg)](https://github.com/cicci8ino/nono-swift/actions/workflows/release.yml)

+> [!WARNING]
+> This is the only piece of text in the entire repository that has properly been reviewed by a human.
+This package is not production ready, it has not been security reviewed or security tested, it has been heavily (I mean, mostly) developed with AI coding agents and it's only meant to be used by me on PoCs rather than production ready projects.
+Do not rely on it as a security boundary for sensitive workloads without your own review, testing, and threat analysis.

 Swift Package Manager bindings for [`nono`](https://github.com/always-further/nono), a capability-based process sandbox.

 This is an unofficial Swift macOS package.
 It is not maintained by, endorsed by, or affiliated with the upstream `nono` project.